Ana-Maria-O/killercoda-slack-bot/SlackBot/step4.md

 Now that we know that the bot is connected to the right channel, it is time to program it.
+You can arease the contents of the bonjour.py file or make a new one.

 We begin by importing all the necessary packages: